Parkinson’s Awareness Week

 This year, we are celebrating those moments of laughter and light.

-Light up Blue
+Light up blue

 • Shine a light on Parkinson’s by lighting up blue, whether it is a village hall or your front room.
 Parkinson’s UK have set up a map of all the buildings, monuments and landmarks that are lighting up blue on 11 April 2023.
 If you know of a building on the that is lighting up but is not on the map, you are able to reach out to them to add it in.